Go Arrays Link to heading

 var ints [5]int

-- All values in an array are of the same type (homogenous) hence they require the same amount of memory to store.
+- All values in an array are of the same type and have the same size.

 - Elements are stored in contiguous memory locations.